Large-scale simultaneous inference under dependence: Calibration of local tests for multivariate Gaussians

 \item[(b)] if $-1 < r \leq 0$, then $\widetilde{\alpha}(\rho, r, \alpha) = \Phi(-g_{\rho, r}^{-1}(c_r(m,\alpha)))$, and $c_r(m,\alpha) = (\sup_{\rho \in [0,1]}{g_{\rho, r}\left(-\Phi^{-1}(\alpha)\right)})^{\frac1r}$ is not a function of $m$, where $g_{\rho,r}$ is defined in \eqref{murho1};

-\item[(c)] if $r =-1$, then $\widetilde{\alpha}(\rho, r, \alpha)= \alpha \mathbb{I}\{\rho=0\},$ and $c_r(m,\alpha) = \frac{\alpha}{1+\alpha \log{m}}$ as $\alpha\to 0$;
+\item[(c)] if $r =-1$, then $\widetilde{\alpha}(\rho, r, \alpha)= \alpha \ones\{\rho=0\},$ and $c_r(m,\alpha) = \frac{\alpha}{1+\alpha \log{m}}$ as $\alpha\to 0$;

-\item[(d)] if $r <-1$, then $\widetilde{\alpha}(\rho, r, \alpha)= \alpha \mathbb{I}\{\rho=0\},$ and $c_r(m,\alpha) = \alpha m^{\frac{1}{|r|}-1}$ as $\alpha\to 0$. \end{itemize} In all four cases, we have that $c_r(m,\alpha) \leq \alpha$. \end{theorem}
+\item[(d)] if $r <-1$, then $\widetilde{\alpha}(\rho, r, \alpha)= \alpha \ones\{\rho=0\},$ and $c_r(m,\alpha) = \alpha m^{\frac{1}{|r|}-1}$ as $\alpha\to 0$. \end{itemize} In all four cases, we have that $c_r(m,\alpha) \leq \alpha$. \end{theorem}

 The proof of \thmref{asymh} is in \appref{asymhpf}, where we mainly use the decomposition described above and generalized law of large numbers.
-From \thmref{asymh}, we can see the calibrated threshold $c_r(m,\alpha)$ under positively positively equicorrelated Gaussian is less conservative than that under arbitrary correlation in \lemref{valid}; particularly, for $r>0$, by a factor of $(r+1)^{1/r}$; for $r=0$, by a factor of $\frac{|\log{\alpha}|+1}{|\log{\alpha}|}$; for $r=-1$, by a factor of $\frac{\log{m}}{\alpha\log{m} + 1}$; for $r<-1$, by a factor of $\frac{|r|}{|r|-1}$. \figref{ratio} displays these ratios for $r \in [-10,20]$.
-We can see that, as $|r|\to\infty$, our positively equicorrelated Gaussian calibration is almost the same with Vovk calibration for arbitrary dependence, indicating that we do not pay much price for calibrating against positive equicorrelation to arbitrary dependence; while as $|r|\to 1$, the positively equicorrelated Gaussian calibration is much tighter than that of arbitrary correlated Gaussian in~\cite{vovk2020combining}.
+From \thmref{asymh}, we can see {that} the calibrated threshold $c_r(m,\alpha)$ under positively equicorrelated Gaussian is less conservative than that under arbitrary correlation in \lemref{valid}; particularly, for $r>0$, by a factor of $(r+1)^{1/r}$; for $r=0$, by a factor of $\frac{|\log{\alpha}|+1}{|\log{\alpha}|}$; for $r=-1$, by a factor \footnote{Here we use the approximation $\alpha_{-1,m}\sim \log{m}$ as $m\to\infty$ in { \citet[Proposition 6]{vovk2020combining}} to make the expression cleaner.
+But in \figref{ratio}, we use the numerical solution as stated in \lemref{valid}.} of $\frac{\log{m}}{\alpha\log{m} + 1}$; for $r<-1$, by a factor of $\frac{|r|}{|r|-1}$. \figref{ratio} displays these ratios for $r \in [-10,20]$.
+We can see that, as $|r|\to\infty$, our positively equicorrelated Gaussian calibration is almost the same { as the} calibration derived by \citet[~\lemref{valid}]{vovk2020combining}, for arbitrary dependence, indicating that we do not pay much price for calibrating against positive equicorrelation to arbitrary dependence; while as $|r|\to 1$, the positively equicorrelated Gaussian calibration is much tighter than that of arbitrary correlated Gaussian in~\citet{vovk2020combining}.

 Next, we conduct some large-scale simulations (in terms of $m$) to justify the surrogate control in \thmref{asymh}.
 Explicitly, we compare our derived asymptotic type-I error $\widetilde{\alpha}(\rho,r,\alpha)$ under the surrogate calibration (i.e. $\mathcal{A}(r)\leq \alpha$) with the type-I error $\widetilde{\alpha}^\star_m(\rho, r,\alpha)$ under the ideal calibration (i.e. $\mathcal{A}^{\star}(r)\leq \alpha$), that is